Should I Give Up Me To Not Lose You?By Dr. Margaret Paul

 Most relationships require us to bend to a certain extent, but how much can we bend without a sense of loss of self?

-There is an inherent paradox in these questions: A truly loving relationship is a relationship where each person accepts and even values the differences between them.
+A truly loving relationship is a relationship where each person accepts and even values the differences between them.
 If you have to excessively bend your values to preserve the relationship, what are you preserving?
 You are not preserving a loving relationship since love does not demand that you excessively bend your values.

 Rather than look at relationship in terms of bending values to accommodate another person, let's look at it in terms of each person learning and growing as a result of their differences in values.